OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 *Stake holders:* CEO, Ash Callum and Jo Kumar, CFO Foosus's current consortium of investors are measuring our value in terms of our ability to maintain a positive rate of new user sign ups.

-This metric has fallen rapidly in recent months and needs to be recovered as a priority.
 Expanding into local markets and providing geo-targetting are seen as critical factors in reaching a broader range of users.

-Any architecture should be designed to scale with increases in our customer base.
+Any architecture should be designed to scale with planned increases in our customer base.

 ### Innovating within the Boundaries of an Enterprise Architecture
 *Stake holders:*  CIO, CPO, CFO

-Foosus's legacy platform has organically devolved into complexity as a result of rapid change and near-sightedness.
+Foosus's legacy platform has support our operations but needs to be updated to support business growth plans.
 While preserving a sense of ownership in every engineer and partner involved in creating the new platform, there need to be clear boundaries to ensure that every increment is considered in terms of its impact towards providing the required business capabilities and supporting Foosus' future growth.

 ### Supporting Rapid Technical Innovation and Experimentation
 *Stake holders:* CMO, CIO, CPO, CFO